zliw/osamc-sid-talk/README.md

 # osamc-sid-talk
-Slides for the talk given on 3/2017 at [OSAMC](http://cologne.linuxaudio.org)
+Slides for the talk held on 3/2017 at [OSAMC](http://cologne.linuxaudio.org)